SamEdwardes/sentiment-cdn-election/README.md

 *I originally used conda to install the libraries but for some reason that resulted in deployment errors.
 When using pip to install everything worked.*

-Save the requirements using pip and conda
+Save the requirements using pip

 ```
 pip freeze > requirements.txt # used by Heroku